smiffy6969/razor-naff-components/README.md

 Displays a mobile friendly left/right hand menu that takes up full length of the screen.
 When screen shrinks to mobile layout, menu changes to top menu with toggle menu icon.
 Menus can be nested up to 5 children and can also have navigable or benign parents (by omiting the route completely).
 To finsh off, you can add logo text that will automatically direct the user to default-route.
 Style the menu directly to have alter color, font etc. Data can either be set on menu-items attribute as a valid JSON string (by using single quotes as the menu-items attribute quotes, e.g. menu-items='[{...}]') or can be set by altering the elements scope.menuItems to a valid array containing objects for each menu item.
 Use this in conjunction with naff-page to create a basic page structure of menu and page area.

+* __side-logo__ - Path to a logo image to use in menu when showing side menu.
+* __side-logo-text__ - Any logo text to display under logo and above menu when showing side menu.
+* __top-logo__ - Path to a logo image to use in top menu when showing top menu.
-* __logo-text__ - Any logo text to display over the menu, can be clicked togo to default route.
+* __top-logo-text__ - Any logo text to display after logo when showing top menu.
 * __children__ - Set to expandable to have child menu items hidden until parent is clicked.
 * __position__ - Place menu on left or right side of the screen.
 * __default-route__ - The default route to go to when none is set i.e. your home page.